'Ghost nets': How lost and abandoned fishing gear is destroying marine wildlife | CBC News

 Finding a solution

-The group recently cut out part of a large net outside Pender Island that divers had initially discovered in the 1970s.
-The removal has been ongoing for nearly ten years, spearheaded by the Washington-based Northwest Strait Foundation.
+The group recently cut out part of a large net outside Pender Island that divers initially discovered in the 1970s.
+The removal has been ongoing for nearly 10 years, spearheaded by the Washington-based Northwest Strait Foundation.

-Recovered net materials then can be recycled into new fibres to make swimwear and carpet tiles.
+Recovered net materials can be recycled into new fibres to make swimwear and carpet tiles.

-"The issue is definitely getting some attention — we would love to see that translated into usable funds that groups like us could apply for," said ESPS co-founder Gideon Jones.
+"The issue is definitely getting some attention," said ESPS co-founder Gideon Jones.
+"We would love to see that translated into usable funds that groups like us could apply for."

 Comments